FYE237/loup-garoup-app/root/Backend/README.md

 ## Setup

-1. Go to project folder
+1. Go to project folder(the folder at which the read me is written)

 > cd Backend